apify/apify-docs/CONTRIBUTING.md

       - info
       - caution
       - danger
-    - Implement code tabs for multiple languages
+    - Use code tabs for multiple languages
     - Include proper metadata in front matter

     Example of proper usage and formatting: